-Tool Menu > Firmware Upgrade & Backup > Firmware Upgrade from TFTP
+Figure 4.11 - Tool Menu > Firmware Upgrade & Backup > Firmware Upgrade from TFTP

-Note: The Switch will reboot after restoring the firmware, and all current configurations will be lost.
+Note: The Switch will reboot after restoring the firmware, and all current configuration will be lost.

 Firmware Backup to HTTP & Backup > Firmware Backup to HTTP

 To save a backup of the firmware, select the source URL and then click Backup.